 Unfortunately, many cases of water pollution in the Nile River have been reported, resulting in mass poisonings.
 The Egyptian Government blames the low water levels of the Nile, the presence of fish farms on the Rosetta Branch and the dumping of waste directly into agricultural banks.

-Because of Egypt’s rapidly growing population, abundance of clean water is more important than ever.
+Because of Egypt’s rapidly growing population, the abundance of clean water is more important than ever.
 Egypt is an arid country and therefore relies on rain from surrounding countries to aid in supplying them.

 These factors alone are not enough.
 In response, Egypt’s Government has recently declared a state of extreme emergency in an attempt to find a solution for this crisis.
 Authorities have made this issue a priority in order to save and improve the lives of millions.